Stephlhs20/Housing-Prices/README.md

 ## Conclusion

-The house price prediction model achieved an R2 score of ...,  and a mean squared error of ....
-These metrics indicate that the model...., but it can still provide useful predictions for house prices.
+Compared to different models,The final house price prediction model achieved an R2 score of 0.852,and a mean squared error of 0.852.

+These metrics indicate that the XG boost model did a good job on our dataset.